Eczema Medication and Treatment

 What do I need to know about oral or topical antibiotics used to treat eczema?

-- Topical antibiotics are sometimes not recommended, as they can be associated with contact dermatitis and may contribute to antibiotic drug resistance.
+• Topical antibiotics are sometimes not recommended.
+They can cause contact dermatitis in some people and may contribute to antibiotic drug resistance.

 How do oral antihistamines help eczema?